LadybirdBrowser/ladybird/Documentation/Browser/BrowsingContextsAndNavigables.md

 Working in the other direction from the native code explanation, ECMAScript describes the accessibility and scopes of functions, variables, and arguments in terms of [*Environment Records*](https://tc39.es/ecma262/#sec-environment-records).
 Note that these Environment Records are not actually visible to executing code, and are simply a mechanism used by the specification authors to model the language.
 Every function and module has a type of Environment Record that contains the variables, functions, catch clause bindings, and other language constructs that affect which names are visible at any location in the code.
 These Environment Records are nested, in a tree-like structure that somewhat matches the Abstract Syntax Tree (AST).

 The root of the tree of Environment Records is the Global Environment Record, which corresponds to the Global Object and its properties.
-In JavaScript, there is always a ``this`` value representing the current object context.
+In JavaScript, there is always a `this` value representing the current object context.
 At global scope, the Global Object normally takes that responsibility.
-In a REPL, that might be some REPL specific global object that has global functions to call for doing things like loading from the filesystem, or even be as complex as Node or Bun.
+In a REPL, that might be some REPL specific global object that has global functions to call for doing things like loading from the file system, or even be as complex as Node or Bun.
 In a Browser context, the Global object is normally the Window, unless there's a Worker involved.
-For historical reasons the global ``this`` binding for Window contexts is actually a WindowProxy that wraps the Window.
+For historical reasons the global `this` binding for Window contexts is actually a WindowProxy that wraps the Window.
 This concept is quite different from a native executable, where there's no actual object representing the global scope, simply symbols that the linker and loader make available to each module.